17. How do you regard Karl Popper?

-Popper was a deductivist.
+Karl Popper was a deductivist.
 He believed that he had overcome the traditional problem of induction.
 However, his argument against inductionism has been considered extreme by many analysts.
-It has been said that only a minority of philosophers continue to defend the Popper angle in relation to science, though his political philosophy is another matter.
-Many contestants of Popper say that his falsificationist approach is not a viable methodological stance.
+It has been said that only a minority of philosophers continue to defend the Popper angle in relation to science.
+Many critics of Popper say that his falsificationist approach is not a viable methodological stance.

 l to r: Karl Popper, Bryan Magee

-The Popperian method became known as critical rationalism, which was his own designation.
-One of his leading supporters was the philosopher Bryan Magee, who has called him “the foremost philosopher of the age.”
-Yet Magee also indicates some limitations, and seems to lament the fact that Popper did not become a philosopher in the category of Kant or Schopenhauer.
+The Popperian method became known as critical rationalism, his own designation.
+One of his leading supporters was the philosopher Bryan Magee, who called him “the foremost philosopher of the age.”
+Magee also indicates some limitations, and seems to lament the fact that Popper did not become a philosopher in the category of Kant or Schopenhauer.
 Popper’s realist outlook amounted to believing that the empirical world is all there is.
-He was by no means the first such believer, though critical rationalism was far less common.
+He was by no means the first such believer.
+However, critical rationalism was far less common.
 Popper’s worldview is resistant to certain knowledge or the pursuit of ultimates.
 Magee comments: “There is no point in speculating, because we do not have even the concepts with which to do the speculating” (Magee, Confessions of a Philosopher, 1997, p.
 248).